MarkDing/IoT-Developer-Boot-Camp/README.md

 - [Changelog](#Changelog)

 ## Background
 We would like to provide a quick start guide for those customer who are really new on our wireless product, to get the project quickly setup and put it into the production.
-After 1 day training course，the customer should be in entry level, able to get fundamental knowledge of the protocol and able to start their project.
+After 1 day training course, the customer should be in entry level, able to get fundamental knowledge of the protocol and able to start their project.

 ## Architecture
 ![architecture](./images/Miscellaneous/architecture.png)